brevdev/brev_docs/docs/README.md

 Our roadmap is constantly evolving with feedback from our users.
 Here are some of the things we are thinking about.

-- **Eject:** Eject your project at any point in your project to host it yourself and get under the hood.
-Access all the configuration details and more without worrying about them at the start of your project.
+- **Eject:** Eject your project at any point to host it yourself and get under the hood.
+Access all the configuration details and source code without worrying about them at the start of your project.
-- **Project Environments:** Create multiple different isolated environments to develop or experiment on your APIs ex. (staging, prod, dev)
+- **Project Environments:** Create multiple isolated environments to develop on ex. (staging, prod, dev)
 - **Cron Jobs** Create and manage cron jobs without any extra setup.
-- **Application monitoring, alerting:** get crash alerts and performance monitoring out of the box or hook up (Sentry, APM, etc).
+- **Application monitoring, alerting:** Get crash alerts and performance monitoring out of the box or hook up (Sentry, APM, etc).
 - **Robust Logging and Querying** Search and query for relevant logs to quickly debug your application

 Use this quickstart guide to jump into Brev.
 If you have any lingering questions, [please e-mail us](nader+docs@brev.dev)